TIPS FOR FIRST-TIME HOME BUYERS

 Start saving for a down payment and closing costs early

 If you qualify for a VA loan or a USDA loan, you might not have to put any money down, but for most home buyers, it will require at least 3% - 5% down.
 On most loans, putting down 20% will save you on costly mortgage insurance, but even a small down payment can be hefty.
 For example, a 5% down payment on a $250,000 home is $12,500.
-Closing costs can also add up and almost be as much as your down payment.
+Closing costs can also add up and almost be half as much as your down payment.
 There are options to minimize closing costs, so be sure to ask your lender about your options.

 Determine how much home you can afford